Ready Capital (RC) Scheduled to Post Earnings on Thursday

-Ready Capital (NYSE:RC) is scheduled to release its earnings data after the market closes on Thursday, May 6th.
+Ready Capital (NYSE:RC) is scheduled to post its quarterly earnings results after the market closes on Thursday, May 6th.
 Analysts expect Ready Capital to post earnings of $0.44 per share for the quarter.
-Individual interested in listening to the company’s earnings conference call can do so using this link.
+Investors that are interested in registering for the company’s conference call can do so using this link.

-Ready Capital (NYSE:RC) last released its quarterly earnings data on Wednesday, March 10th.
-The real estate investment trust reported $0.51 earnings per share for the quarter, topping the consensus estimate of $0.41 by $0.10.
-Ready Capital had a return on equity of 11.15% and a net margin of 14.86%.
+Ready Capital (NYSE:RC) last announced its quarterly earnings data on Wednesday, March 10th.
+The real estate investment trust reported $0.51 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.41 by $0.10.
+Ready Capital had a net margin of 14.86% and a return on equity of 11.15%.
 On average, analysts expect Ready Capital to post $2 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 Ready Capital Company Profile